Connect to Azure SQL Database using Microsoft Entra ID

 1. Select Override MFA options for this connection.

-2. Enter the Application ID and Redirect URL.
+2. Specify the application ID and redirect URL.

 Connecting to the Azure database with Microsoft Entra MFA

-7. In the Sign in to your account window that opens, enter the password for the specified Microsoft Entra ID account.
-After the successful login, you will gain access to the databases associated with the specified Azure SQL instance.
+9. In the Sign in to your account dialog, enter the password for the Microsoft Entra ID account.

 Note

-When creating a new connection to the same SQL Server on a different instance or in another standalone dbForge SQL tool, the Application ID and Redirect URL are automatically retrieved from the corresponding boxes in the Options dialog.
+When you create a new connection to the same SQL Server in another instance of dbForge Studio for SQL Server or in a different standalone dbForge SQL tool, the Application ID and Redirect URL are automatically read from the corresponding fields in the Options dialog.

 Microsoft Entra Password